SilentVoid13/Templater/docs/docs/commands/whitespace-control.md

 By default, **commands** in Templater are not removing any newlines.
 Commands are replaced with their values and that's it.

-It can sometimes be useful to have some whitespace control after commands are inserted, mostly when doing some control flow and using **conditional** statements.
+It can sometimes be useful to have some whitespace control after commands are inserted, which is exactly what this command utility offers.

-For example the following template:
+Let's have an example.
+The following template:

 ```
 <%* if (tp.file.title == "MyFile" ) { %>